-• All students are required to attend this daily assembly.
+- All students are required to attend this daily assembly.
 Attendance is kept on record in the Dean of Students' office.
-Absences from chapel may only be excused by the dean of students office.
-Unexcused absences result in the following:

-- Five unexcused absences in one semester will result in disciplinary probation for the remainder of that semester; - Six unexcused absences in one semester is a Category II violation of the college codes, making a student liable to suspension from the college. - A student placed on disciplinary probation due to chapel cuts may, during the last six weeks of the semester, have an unexcused chapel absence removed at the discretion of the Dean of Students.
+Absences from chapel may only be excused by the Dean of Students' office.
+Unexcused absences result in the following: - Six unexcused absences in one semester may result in disciplinary probation for the remainder of that semester; - Seven or more unexcused absences in one semester is a Category II violation of the college codes, making a student liable to suspension from the college. - A student placed on disciplinary probation due to chapel cuts may, during the last six weeks of the semester, have an unexcused chapel absence removed at the discretion of the Dean of Students.